jlinville01/simple-youtube-search/README.md

-# simple-youtube-search
+# Simple YouTube Search

-The objective of this repository was to create a simple youtube search automated scenario.
+The objective of this repository was to create a simple YouTube search automated scenario using a bare bones Page Object Model (POM) design pattern.